 4- If you cannot see your hand, you are ready.
 Sweet Dreams!

-Check out the Reference links below for helpful tools that we have mentioned in this article.
+Check out the Reference tools links below that we have mentioned in this article.

 Did this reading pointed out anything new to you?
 How have you noticed that sleep affects your gut health?
 We would love to hear from you!

-Laura Leite is a Certified Functional Diagnostic Nutrition Practitioner and a KRESSER INSTITUTE for Functional Medicine Trained Provider, Personal Trainer and Pilates instructor.
+Laura Leite is a Certified Functional Diagnostic Nutrition Practitioner and a KRESSER INSTITUTE Provider, Personal Trainer and Pilates instructor.
 She and her partner live in Berkeley, California.
 Instagram

 ~ This article contains general information regarding nutrition and stress management only.
 It is not to be used as a prescription, or to replace medical advice or recommendations, in the prevention or treatment of any diagnosed condition, or any health issue.~